testomatio/docs/docs/subscriptions/subscriptions.md

 Q: Is it possible to get free read only users in Trial or Free subscription?
 A: No, free read-only users are available in Professional and Enterprise plans.

+Q: Can I change Billing data for already paid bills.
+A: No, Billing data can't be changed for old bills.